MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-IoT.md

 IoT functionality in Azure CLI **core** is focused on infrastructure management and configuration.
 IoT Hub CRUD operations, or configuring IoT Hub message routes are typical use cases for core commands.

-The IoT **extension** introduces rich features and functionality.
-Extensions manage, manipulate and interact with the data, entities and objects on the infrastructure itself.
-Managing fleets of devices, monitoring device-to-cloud events and invoking cloud to device methods are all enabled via the IoT extension.
-Azure CLI extensions for IoT unlock the use of experimental or pre-release technology contributing to its versatility in a variety of scenarios and use cases.
+The IoT **extension** introduces rich features and functionality to manage, manipulate and interact with the data, entities and objects on the infrastructure itself.
+For example managing fleets of devices, monitoring device-to-cloud events and invoking cloud to device methods are all enabled via the IoT extension.
+The Azure IoT extension for Azure CLI unlocks the use of experimental or pre-release technology contributing to its versatility in a variety of scenarios and use cases.

 ### Links to core and extension commands